 - Examples of eligible public safety agencies include federal, state, local, and tribal law enforcement, fire, corrections, and emergency medical services.

-Though supplemental information may be separately submitted for consideration by the MOV Review Board (see question 12), each nomination's "Summary of Valorous Conduct" is critical to the Board's decision when reviewing the act of valor.
+Though supplemental information may be separately submitted for consideration by the MOV Review Board (see the "How can additional information about the nominee and/or incident be provided?" answer), each nomination's "Summary of Valorous Conduct" is critical to the Board's decision when reviewing the act of valor.
 Each summary should provide a clear description of the act of valor performed.
 For summaries that detail an incident that involved multiple nominees, it is essential to describe the collective and individual actions of each nominee, and to explain why these actions are seen as representing acts that are above and beyond the call of duty.

 The MOV Review Board will consider the individual actions of each nominee, regardless whether or not the nominee is part of a group.
 The Board is allowed to recommend a limited number of recipients each year to receive the MOV, so it is within the Board's discretion when considering group nominations to recommend some, all, or none of the nominees to receive the MOV.

 Yes, the Board will accept posthumous nominations and may award a medal posthumously.
 Recommending officials should make it clear within the nomination form that it is for a posthumous award, and describe whether the public safety officer's death occurred in connection with his or her act of valor.

 The National Medal of Valor Office will update its website as information becomes available and interested parties may email questions to [email protected].